lkkuma/AutoPlug-Client-Docker/README.md

 # AutoPlug-Client-Docker
-A complete Docker solution for AutoPlug Client built on the latest Ubuntu LTS
+A complete Docker solution for Osiris-Team's AutoPlug Client, built on Eclipse Temurin